-The Ithaca Zen Center is a rural Zen practice community located on 60 acres about 8 miles south of Ithaca, New York.
+The Ithaca Zen Center is a rural Zen practice community located 8 miles south of Ithaca, New York.
 It serves as a residence for a small practice group and as a retreat facility for those wishing to do retreats and longer periods of practice.

 All practice sessions and retreats are open to the public.
 Residence may be considered after practicing at the Zen center for a period of time.